jackBonadies/SeekerAndroid/setup.md

 And now create another secret with the name `KEYSTORE_P12`, and again paste the content of `out.txt`.

-Then go to `https://github.com/settings/tokens/new?description=f-droid repo` and generate a token, no scopes required
+Then go to `https://github.com/settings/tokens/new?description=f-droid repo` and generate a token, no scopes required.
+Set it as the `GH_ACCESS_TOKEN` secret